Dehghanni/Teofl/Speaking.md

 - **Music**

 - Music is a crucial element of our lives.
 - Listening to music is a great way to get rid of gnawing anxiety and get the good vibes to stay focused and work more efficaciously.
-Music delights students.
+Music delights students and helps you be in good spirits.
 It floods your brain with endorphins and oxytocin which in turn boosts your mood.
-- Music will revitalize and energize students and will help them be in good spirits and to maintain focus for their assignments.
-I always try to listen to music when I am idling.
+- Music will revitalize and energize students.
+They can recharge their batteries by listening to music.
+I always try to listen to music when I am idling and it helps me increase my performance.

 - **Health**